jon-jh/style-press/README.md

 - Completed the WordPress page design with new animations from **UIVerse**.
 - Converted Tailwind components into **SCSS modules** to align with project standards.
 - Implemented **animated placeholders** across all pages for a dynamic user experience.

+- Added **dynamic wallpapers** for each page.
+- Learned to apply wallpaper styling from main layout.js, then load them per page using globals.SCSS.
+- Improved animations for each page.
+- **SCSS** styling overhaul for all pages using variables.
+- **Responsive Layout** which scales to fit phone screens.